The What’s the Complexity Framework: Designing a visually accessible school day for the child with CVI

 In addition to learning how to rate the complexity level of a particular environment or education task, we will also emphasize the importance of balancing the complexity of the environment and task in each activity, managing cumulative complexity and visual fatigue throughout the school day, assessing interpretation of two-dimensional images, and providing direct instruction in salient features.

-- Complete a What’s the Complexity Assessment for one of their own students
+Complete a What’s the Complexity Assessment for one of their own students (can be a current student, past student or a hypothetical student).

-Describe how a school team can make learning media decisions that balance the students need for the most efficient, immediate access to the curriculum with an emphasis on opportunities for visual development.
+Describe how a school team can make learning media decisions that balance the students need for the most. efficient, immediate access to the curriculum with an emphasis on opportunities to develop all sensory modalities.

 Create a Learning Media Profile for a student, outlining the ways in which the student’s learning modalities can support one another in school activities.